code-423n4/2023-12-revolutionprotocol/README.md

 A fixed percentage of the value sent to the **buyToken** function is paid to the **TokenEmitterRewards** contract.
 The rewards setup is modeled after Zora's _fixed_ [protocol rewards](https://github.com/ourzora/zora-protocol/tree/main/packages/protocol-rewards).
 The key difference is that instead of a _fixed_ amount of ETH being split between the creator, builder, referrer, deployer, and architect, the **TokenEmitterRewards** system splits a percentage of the value to relevant parties.

-The DAO logic and executor contracts are outside the scope of this audit.

 ## Links

 - **Previous audits:**